Communist Party of Great Britain (Marxist–Leninist): Prominent members

 The CPGB-ML has a few members from the early days of the British communist movement and the original CPGB.
-The current Honorary President is Isabel Crook, wife of David Crook, who celebrated her 100th birthday in 2015.
+Isabel Crook, wife of David Crook, served as Honorary President before she died in 2023 aged 107.
 Both were communists who were in Spain during the Spanish Civil War and later went to work for Mao Zedong and the Chinese communists.
 Veteran British communist Jack Shapiro, a veteran of the anti-revisionist movement and lifelong communist, was a member of the CPGB-ML until his death.

 For fourteen years, from the party's founding in 2004 until 2018, the party chairman was the retired university law lecturer, writer and businessman Harpal Brar.
 The party's vice-chairman and international secretary was Ella Rule, while the party's general secretary was Zane Carpenter.
 At the 8th party congress in Birmingham in 2018 Harpal Brar stepped down as party chair and was replaced by Ella Rule.
 Zane Carpenter and Joti Brar became the party's vice chairs.

-Latvian Nazbol Beness Aijo was a member during his time living in London.
+Russian National Bolshevik, Beness Aijo, was a member during his time living in London.

 Despite not being a member, the socialist politician, writer and broadcaster George Galloway has delivered multiple speeches to CPGB-ML events and conferences.